2018 Russian Air Force Antonov An-26 crash

-On 6 March 2018 an Antonov An-26 transport aircraft crashed on approach to Khmeimim air base in Syria, killing all 39 people on board.
+On 6 March 2018, an Antonov An-26 transport aircraft crashed on approach to Khmeimim air base in Syria, killing all 39 people on board.
 All of them were servicemen of the Russian Armed Forces, including Major-General Vladimir Yeremeyev.

 Aircraft

 The accident aircraft was an Antonov An-26, registration RF-92955, msn 10107.
 It had first flown in 1980.
 This accident is the fifteenth An-26 fatal crash in this decade with a total of 159 deaths, none of these flights were scheduled passenger airline operations.

-Crash
+Accident

+On the day of the accident, the aircraft was alleged to transport Russian military staff established in Syria from Kuweires Military Airbase to Khmeimim air base.

-At about 14:00 local time (12:00 UTC) the Russian Antonov An-26 went down about 500 m from the runway.
+At about 14:00 local time (12:00 UTC), the aircraft crashed in approach to the air base at about 500 m from the runway, killing all 39 occupants (33 passengers and 6 crew members).
+Based on reports from the location, the Russian Ministry of Defense ruled out the possibility that it was shot down.
 The preliminary cause was attributed to technical malfunction.
-Based on reports from the location, the Russian Ministry of Defense ruled out the possibility that it was shot down.
 The Investigative Committee of Russia and the Russian Military Prosecutor's Office opened criminal cases concerning the crash.